tng-coop/CmsModel/README.md

 hierarchical tree and `tree_edit` lets you change the parent of a category.
 When run with no arguments, it opens a mouse-friendly chooser for the category and then the parent.
 If a name is provided but no parent, only the parent selection dialog is shown.
+The command validates that the selected parent exists and is not the category itself.
 Tab completion is available for commands and relevant arguments such as category names, content names, types and actions.